sandro/ephemeral_response/README.markdown

 ## Copyright

 Copyright (c) 2010 Sandro Turriate.
-See LICENSE for details.
+See MIT_LICENSE for details.